vn-tools/arc_unpacker/README.md

 Usage
 -----

-Drag'n'drop the archive or file onto `arc_unpacker.exe`.
+Drag'n'drop the archive or file onto `arc_unpacker`.
 It will guess the format and unpack it for you.

 Caveats: